The Rock Back Workout - Train Like Dwayne Johnson

 The Rock doing wide grip pull ups

-If you can do more than 15 to 20 wide-grip pull-ups, then get a weighted vest to add more strain and keep the reps down.
+If my client can do more than 15 to 20 wide-grip pull-ups, then I recommend getting a weighted vest to add more strain and keep the reps down.

-Set yourself up with your hands more than shoulder-width apart and palms facing away from you.
+Set yourself up with your hands more than shoulder-width apart and your palms facing away from you.

 Also, don't speed up this exercise.
-Slow and steady will increase time under tension for better results [2].
+According to another study in the National Library of Medicine, slow and steady will increase time under tension for better results [2].

 Cable Crossovers

-You're heading back to the cable crossover machine, and you'll need to find the two cables that allow you to pull them in opposite directions towards each other.
+You're heading back to the cable crossover machine, and you'll need to find the two cables that allow you to pull them in opposite directions toward each other.

 It's important to make sure your initial setup puts some strain on your muscles before you start.